Introduction to the Content Manager

 Configuring the table fields

-Above the list view table, on the right, a "... currently selected" drop-down menu is displayed.
-It allows to choose which fields to display in the table.
+Above the list view table, on the right, a settings button is displayed.
+It allows to temporarily choose which fields to display in the table or to access permanent view settings.

-Configuring the displayed field of the table in the way detailed below is only temporary: the configurations will be reset as soon as the page is refreshed or when navigating the admin panel outside the Content Manager.
-For permanent configurations, go to the list view configuration interface by clicking on the settings button (see Configuring the views of a content-type).
+Configuring the displayed field of the table in the way detailed below is only temporary: the configurations will be reset as soon as the page is refreshed or when navigating outside the Content Manager.
+For permanent configurations, go to the list view configuration interface by clicking on the settings button and clicking on the Configure the view button (see Configuring the views of a content-type).

 To temporarily configure the fields displayed in the table: